BjornMelin/ai-job-scraper/docs/adrs/ADR-005-inference-stack.md

 ## Description

-Use vLLM with minimal configuration, leveraging native features for all memory management, optimization, and hardware handling.
-Implements library-first approach by utilizing vLLM's built-in capabilities rather than custom implementations.
+Use vLLM with minimal FP8 configuration, leveraging native features for all memory management, optimization, and hardware handling.
+Implements library-first approach by utilizing vLLM's built-in FP8 quantization capabilities on RTX 4090 Laptop GPU.

 ## Context